 Check out my real-world calculations below where I show you the different scenarios of what it really costs.

-Quick thoughts on Kevin David and his program
+Quick thoughts on Kevin David Amazon automation program

 I’ve watched his webinars and sales pitches to sell his course and the longer you watch it, the more you want to get it.
 There’s nothing wrong with that.
 If you are a good salesman – good.